The Doon School Model United Nations: General information

-DSMUN was founded as an intra-school conference in 2007.
+DSMUN was founded as an inter-school conference in 2007.
 Over the years, it attracted local schools and then, later, from across the Indian subcontinent and beyond, becoming one of India's largest conferences.
-It is considered one of the most prestigious MUNs in the Asia-Pacific region, regularly drawing over 450 delegates from over 30–40 schools.
+It is considered one of the most prestigious MUNs in the Asia-Pacific region, regularly drawing over 500 delegates from over 40–45 schools.

 Committee sessions

 Committees include United Nations General Assembly, the Security Council, subcommittees of ECOSOC and crisis simulation committees.
 Delegates represent different countries to debate current international and regional issues.
 In recent years, special non-conventional committees have been devised at DSMUN, inspired by the local politics of the region or landmark historical decisions and events, such as Lincoln's War Cabinet (1861), Union Cabinet of Ministers (1984), Viceroy's Executive Council (1946) a Lok Sabha simulation, cabinet meetings of Russia, India and China, and a special convention on religion and terror.